On complemented copies of the space $c_0$ in spaces $C_p(X,E)$: Introduction

-Theorems \ref{Cembranos} and \ref{dom-drew} were derived by their authors from the celebrated Josefson--Nissenzweig theorem or one of its many variants.
-Recall that the theorem states that every infinite-dimensional Banach space $E$ admits a weakly* null sequence $(e_n')_{n\in\omega}$ in the dual space $E'$ of $E$ such that $\|e_n'\|=1$ for every $n\in\omega$.
-Following Banakh and Gabriyelyan \cite{BG} we say that a locally convex space $E$ has \textit{the Josefson--Nissenzweig Property} (\textit{JNP}, in short) if the identity map $(E',\sigma(E',E)) \to (E', \beta^*(E',E))$ on the topological dual $E'$ of $E$ is not sequentially continuous.
-The Josefson--Nissenzweig theorem implies that every infinite-dimensional Banach space has the JNP, see Section \ref{sec:jnp} for more details concerning the property.
+We first answer question ($*$) in the case of spaces of the form $C_p(X,C_p(Y))$---in Theorem \ref{thm:cpxcpy_cps_compl} we show that $C_p(X,C_p(Y))$ contains a complemented copy of $(c_0)_p$ if and only if any of the spaces $C_p(X)$ and $C_p(Y)$ contains such a copy.
+For characterisations and examples of classes of Tychonoff spaces $X$ for which $C_p(X)$ contains a complemented copy of $(c_0)_p$, see e.g. \cite{BKS}, \cite{KMSZ}, \cite{KSZproc}, \cite{KSZfm}.

-Following the argument of Doma\'nski and Drewnowski, we show in Theorem \ref{the1} that for a Tychonoff space $X$ containing an infinite compact subset and a barrelled locally convex space $E$ with the Josefson--Nissenzweig property, the space $C_{p}(X, E)$ contains a complemented copy of $(c_{0})_{p}$.
+Regarding a more general case, we show in Theorem \ref{the1} that for every Tychonoff space $X$ containing an infinite compact subset and barrelled locally convex space $E$ with the Josefson--Nissenzweig property (see Section \ref{sec:jnp} for the definition) the space $C_{p}(X, E)$ contains a complemented copy of $(c_{0})_{p}$.
 This not only generalises Theorem \ref{Cembranos} (see Corollary \ref{first}) and provides a $C_p$-variant of Theorem \ref{dom-drew} (Corollary \ref{variant_dd}), but also has several applications.
 For example, we get that if $X$ is an infinite Tychonoff space and $Y$ is an infinite compact space, then the space $C_{p}(X,C(Y))$ contains a complemented copy of $\mathbb{R}^{\omega}$ or a complemented copy of $(c_{0})_{p}$ (Corollary \ref{mon}; see also Corollary \ref{second_cor} for a $C_k(X,C_k(Y))$-version).
 We immediately get from this that the space $C_{p}(X,C(Y))$ is isomorphic to $C_{p}(X,C(Y))\times\mathbb{R}$ (Corollary \ref{second}), which extends the number of known cases of locally convex spaces $E$ for which $E\approx E\times\mathbb{R}$, see the remark following Corollary \ref{second} and concerning a problem of Arkhangel'ski.